 I used to think travelling with kids was hard.
 Then we took our dog, Buddy on vacation.
 If I had to choose between a tantrum prone toddler and Buddy for a travel companion, I would chose the toddler hands down.
-I’ll be sharing some great spots for pet-cations close to Calgary on Global TV Friday morning at 8:15.
-Until then, here’s a look at our recent pet-cation through B.C.
+Here’s a look at our recent pet-cation through B.C.

 That first night was probably Buddy’s most comfortable.
 He knows his aunt and uncle, and loved roaming the property.
 (Buddy likes to think he’s a wild dog.)
 He’d wander off to mark his territory, then come sprinting back whenever he smelt sausage.

 The next day we drove the three-hours to Invermere.
 This is when the honeymoon period was officially over.
 Travel with pets is just as challenging as travel with kids.
 Because when Buddy doesn’t know where he’s going, he gets nervous.
 Really nervous.
 Think shaking, obsessive drooling and the occasional throw up.

 The Huz drove and Buddy sat on my lap the entire ride.
 It was either that or risk him getting sick.
 I’ve cleaned up too much dog vomit in the past few years, so sitting on my lap it was.

 Fortunately the drive wasn’t too long and we had most of the afternoon to explore Invermere.
 Apparently the dog beach is at the boat launch at the north end of lake.
 We didn’t know that at the time.

 Instead, we brought Buddy to James Chabot Provincial Park, where there are several signs informing you dogs aren’t allowed on the beach.
 That was fine.
 None of us ended up getting in the water.